lusis/exabgp_exporter/README.md

 [![CircleCI](https://circleci.com/gh/lusis/exabgp_exporter.svg?style=svg)](https://circleci.com/gh/lusis/exabgp_exporter)

 This is a prometheus exporter for exabgp.
+It currently works with the following exabgp versions:

+- 4.0.8
+- 4.0.10

-It currently ONLY works with exabgp 4.0.10 as that had some critical fixes for json encoding.
+as those had some critical fixes for json encoding.

 ## Usage